zeckdude/javascript-skills-test/README.md

-# A test-driven modern JS assessment
+# JavaScript Skills Test 📝

 This repo includes a set of tests that can be used to assess the skills of a candidate for a JavaScript position, or to evaluate and improve one's own